Czajnikowski/TrainTrippin/README.md

 Train Trippin
 =======

-This is a quick solution (~ 18h of development) to the task given to me by some company as a part of recruting process:
+This is a quick solution (they asked me to do it in 4-5 hours - it took a bit more in fact) to the task given to me by some company as a part of recruting process:

 The user need to travel by train every morning and every evening between Broombridge to